mercadona/wrapito/README.md

 Unfortunately, there aren't so many options when it comes to manage http requests and responses in the tests.
 To give the mounted component context about which path is the current path where the app should be mounted, what props does the component receive, what http requests will respond with which results or where should the portal be mounted we have used the builder pattern that makes tests much more semantic.

-## Installing
+## 🔧 Installing
 Using npm:

 ```
 $ npm install @mercadona/mo.library.burrito --registry http://verdaccio.sta.monline
 ```

-## Basic usage
+## 👩‍💻 Basic usage
 ```
 const MyComponent = () => <span>Just a component</span>

 const myWrappedComponent = wrap(MyComponent).mount()
 ```

-## Initial setup
+## 👣 Initial setup
-Because `burrito` doens't want to know anything about how the components are mounted in the project that uses it, we can specify how we will `mount` our components by passing the rendering/mounting function of our library of preference.
+Because 🌯burrito doens't want to know anything about how the components are mounted in the project that uses it, we can specify how we will `mount` our components by passing the rendering/mounting function of our library of preference.
 This way we make `burrito` a litle bit more agnostic.
 For example `setup.burrito.js`

 ```
 import { render } from '@testing-library/react'